kingsdigitallab/alice-thornton/docs/editing_the_site.md

 web page at the URL /about/team . /about/index.md would map to the /about web page.
 And /index.html to the site home page, i.e. / .

 You can find the blog posts and news articles under the /blogPostings folder.
-The people and teams are located under the /people folder.
+The team members are located under the /people folder.

 ## Editorial workflow